Sasikanth3/Distributed-SpecFlow/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/h9nb6vii9xj8vbtl/branch/v2?svg=true)](https://ci.appveyor.com/project/SpecFlow/specflow-kx1o3/branch/v2)

+##Distributed-SpecFlow
+Distributed-Specflow leaverages a framework where in each test step can be run on a different test machine or agent to test client-server or any other complex distributed test environments based scenarios in a more organized way.
+We see to add new keywords to the gherkins language to make this more readable and the communication across machines can be handled through a windows service which is pre installed on all agent machines.

 ## Contributing

 We are currently prepare the v2 release, developed on the `v2` branch.
 Please review the activities there.